 Multi-fly rigs are nothing new.
 We pair one nymph with another all the time.
-Many of us fish two streamers, and most of us cast a dry fly with a nymph for the dropper once in awhile.
-But the pairing of a streamer and a nymph is less common.
-And maybe that’s because the typical presentations for each fly type are quite different — we tend to think we’re either streamer fishing or nymph fishing, but rarely both at the same time.
+Many of us fish two streamers, and most of us cast a dry fly with a nymph for the dropper once in awhile, but the pairing of a streamer and a nymph is less common.
+Maybe that’s because the typical presentations for each fly type are quite different — we tend to think we’re either streamer fishing or nymph fishing, but rarely both at the same time.

 The Big Rig combines two nymphs and a streamer.
 With some minor leader adjustments and some outside-the-box thinking on tactics, you can kinda have it all.

-It’s like ordering a shot and a beer — both are good things that get the job done and both are great in the right surroundings.
-Who says you can’t have it all?
+It’s like ordering a shot and a beer — both are good things that get the job done, and both are great in the right surroundings.
+Who says you can’t have both?
 Why choose?
-Order a shot and a beer — and fish the Big Rig.
+Order a shot and a beer, and fish the Big Rig.

-With all the options at the end of the line, you can show the fish a streamer presentation on one cast and a nymph presentation on the next.
+With all the options on the Big Rig, you can show trout a streamer presentation on one cast and a nymph presentation on the next.
 Or, start the drift with a nymphing look and finish on a streamer swing.
 Hit the pocket water with some tight line nymphing, and then shoot a long cast under the hemlock branches and strip a streamer past the log pile.

 And while we expect the streamers to work best with added motion and nymphs to work best under a dead drift, it’s eye opening when trout take an animated, quickly moving nymph or a lifeless, dead drifted streamer.